Registration for the Hayy Cinema competition is now closed.

 Scope and Objectives

-The scope is to curate the experience of going to the cinema, exploring innovative ideas and adaptations that determine our impressions.
-Design proposals will work to a prescribed space within the Hayy: Creative Hub, and are challenged to assume the role of architects and interior designers in delivering turnkey design proposals for a completely fitted cinema space.
+The scope was to curate the experience of going to the cinema, exploring innovative ideas and adaptations that determine our impressions.
+Design proposals worked to a prescribed space within Hayy Jameel, and were challenged to assume the role of architects and interior designers in delivering turnkey design proposals for a completely fitted cinema space.
 Concepts presented are immersive renditions of spatial layouts, materiality and technical compliance.
 Designers are encouraged to explore benchmarks for energy efficiency, and for sustainable and ethical procurement.

 Registration deadline: 22nd March 2019